1-2 is Spring 1992

 getting your new planting off to a good start.

-or help with these problems contact
+For further information or help with these problems contact

 your Consultant or District Forester.